How to host a house concert

 Accommodations

 For any artist on tour, a room for the night and a home-cooked meal is greatly appreciated.
+If you are hosting a touring performer, just be respectful of their need for downtime and sleep.

 Booking